lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 Class time will be a mix of lecture, discussion, and active problem solving, both as individuals and as groups.

+For most class meetings, the morning *before* the class, students will complete a set of exercises from the textbook.

 ## Course resources